martin-0x029A/matrix-rainstorm/README.md

    python -m http.server
    ```

-2. Open `matrix_rain.html` in your browser.
+2. Open `index.html` in your browser.
-3. Enjoy the enhanced Matrix rain effect with dynamic lightning and realistic physics!
+3. Enjoy the enhanced Matrix rainstorm effect with dynamic lightning and realistic physics!

 ## 🛠 Development